 Financial markets provide liquidity, which allows investors to quickly convert their financial assets to cash at relatively low cost.

 Financial markets must also be fair; otherwise, people would be less willing to lend or invest.
 So the financial system must create fair markets and maintain their fairness through the enforcement of rules, regulations, and laws that help to level the playing field.
 In fact, the structure of all financial markets and the way that they conduct business is largely determined by the financial regulatory agencies that enforce security and fairness.
 This is why there are laws against insider trading, for instance.

 Economies work best when they are stable.
-When the financial system falters, so does the economy.
-There is no better illustration of this than the current credit crisis brought on by excessive speculation and excessive risk-taking by banks, hedge funds, and other major financial institutions.
+When the financial system falters, so does the economy, best evinced by the Great Recession of 2008 brought on by excessive speculation and excessive risk-taking by banks, hedge funds, and other major financial institutions.
 Governments around the world were forced to inject trillions of dollars into their banking systems so that they would not collapse, and to get credit flowing again.

 For without credit, businesses stop hiring and start laying off people.
-People stop spending to conserve money, which causes businesses to contract further, with more layoffs, and more consumer tightening, and so on.
-A contracting economy also reduces tax receipts for governments and causes them to cut spending, especially if they do not have the power to print money as the central governments do.
+People stop spending to conserve money, which causes businesses to contract further, with more layoffs, then more consumer tightening, etc. A contracting economy also reduces tax receipts for governments and causes them to cut spending, especially if they do not have the power to print money as the central governments do.
 Raising taxes in a contracting economy only hurts the people more, and forces them to spend even less.